 Richland Springs is a decidedly white-collar town, with fully 88.71% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Richland Springs is a town of managers, professionals, and service providers.
 There are especially a lot of people living in Richland Springs who work in management occupations (51.61%), healthcare suport services (8.06%), and healthcare (8.06%).

-A relatively large number of people in Richland Springs telecommute to their jobs.
-Overall, about 46.77% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 46.77% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Being a small town, Richland Springs does not have a public transit system used by locals to get to and from work.

-The education level of Richland Springs citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.91% of adults 25 and older in Richland Springs have a college degree.
+The percentage of adults in Richland Springs who are college-educated is close to the national average for all communities of 21.84%: 20.91% of the adults in Richland Springs have a bachelor's degree or advanced degree.

 The per capita income in Richland Springs in 2022 was $13,872, which is low income relative to Texas and the nation.
 This equates to an annual income of $55,488 for a family of four.
 However, Richland Springs contains both very wealthy and poor people as well.